Safest Teeth Whiteners

 An alloplast costs between $700 and $1,000 for a single area.

-If you've lost some back teeth, part of your sinus may begin to fall and fill in the missing teeth gaps.
-If this occurs, a sinus lift might be the best option for you.
-A sinus lift restores your sinus to normal and repairs the gap with a bone graft.
+If you’ve lost some back teeth, part of your sinus may begin to fall and fill in the missing teeth gaps.
+If this occurs, a sinus lift might be your best option.
+A sinus lift restores your sinus to its normal position and repairs the gap with a bone graft.

-It is also essential to only eat soft foods while your mouth heals, such as mashed potatoes, oatmeal, smoothies, cooked vegetables, and scrambled eggs.
+It is also essential to only eat soft foods while your mouth heals, such as:

 Normal side effects of a bone graft procedure include: